apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 in the S3 Bucket.
 1. If an S3A URI is supplied, only the entries in the table specified by the URI and older than a specific age are deleted.

+The `-tombstone` option instructs the operation to only purge "tombstones", markers of deleted files.
+These tombstone markers are only used briefly, to indicate that a recently deleted file should not be found in listings.
+As a result, there is no adverse consequences in regularly pruning old tombstones.

 Example